NITCbase/nitcbase.github.io/docs/Design/Block Access Layer.md

     // reset the searchIndex of the relation catalog using RelCacheTable::resetSearchIndex()

-    Attribute oldRelationName;
+    Attribute oldRelationName;    // set oldRelationName with oldName

-    // search if the attribute "RelName" of relation catalog equals(EQ) oldRelationName
+    // search the relation catalog for an entry with "RelName" = oldRelationName

     // If relation with name oldName does not exist (result of linearSearch is {-1, -1})
     //    return E_RELNOTEXIST;